 Once you’ve landed in Cabo, you’ll be forced to get around the city.
 Every hotel and major beach is along one long road.
 In fact, the airport is about 20 miles away from the main resorts and beaches.
 One of the best ways to get around is by renting a car.
 Usually, car rental rates are extremely cheap in Cabo.
 I once rented a car for $6/day.
 However, there are some things you need to be aware of before heading to your designated rental counter.

 Mexican Car Insurance

-It is REQUIRED by law in Mexico that you have Third Party Liability insurance.
+As per Houston Accident Lawyer, it is REQUIRED by law in Mexico that you have Third Party Liability insurance.
 When booking online through car rental websites, most of them do not include this rate into the total.
 You will only see this rate when the agent at the counter tries to add this on.
 Certain people say that it is also law for car rental companies to include the insurance into the rate but rarely do they do that.
 There is one code on National Car Rentals website that includes this insurance.
 To give a hint, it rhymes with Air Trance/Crying Clue 🙂

 Another form of insurance that you might consider getting is CDW/Collision.
 Most credit cards include this insurance as secondary coverage if you decline so be sure to check what benefits your card has.
 I know for certain that the United MileagePlus card has primary insurance attached as a benefit so you can easily decline CDW at the counter.

 Most of the time spent at the rental agency will be with the agent who is trying to sell you insurance.
 Trust me, you will be blown away at the countless things they say to make you get every sort of insurance.
 It’ll almost make Enterprise look like a saint!